Cosmology in p-brane systems: The intersection of two branes in -dimensional theory

 \end{description}

-In the following, we consider intersections where each participating brane corresponds to an independent harmonic function in the solution and derive the dynamical intersecting brane solution in $D$ dimensions satisfying the above conditions.
+In the following, we discuss intersections where each participating brane corresponds to an independent harmonic function in the solution.
+We also derive the dynamical intersecting brane solution in $D$ dimensions obeying the above three conditions.